TheIconfactory/Tapestry/Documentation/GettingStarted.md

 The first thing we do is create an `endpoint` that points to the site's API.
 That endpoint is used with the [sendRequest](https://github.com/TheIconfactory/Tapestry/blob/main/Documentation/API.md#sendrequesturl-method-parameters-extraheaders--promise) function provided by Tapestry.

-(Note: If you've used the fetch API in a browser, you’ll already power user have a good idea on how it works.
-The main difference is that Tapestry also securely adds Authorization headers on the request if the connector uses OAuth or JWT.
-If none of this makes sense to you, don't worry - it's not required to write a connector!)
+(Note: If you've used the fetch API in a browser, you’re power user that already has a good idea on how this works.
+The main difference with Tapestry is that it securely adds Authorization headers on the request if the connector uses OAuth or JWT.
+If none of this makes sense to you, don't worry - it's not required to write a basic connector!)

 After the request completes, you'll have some `text` to process.
 At this point we can just output it with `console.log` and return the results like before.

 If the request can't complete, you should catch that `requestError` and send it back to Tapestry so it can be displayed in the user interface.

-After doing Cmd-R and **Load**, you'll see the document icon update because of the log message you just added.
+After doing **Cmd-R** and **Load**, you'll see the document icon update because of the log message you just added.
 When you press that button, you'll see something like this:

 ```
 text = {